adithirgis/pollucheck/README.md

     <img src="inst/shiny/WWW/oaq_2.jpg" width="517"/>

--   In data download, you can download the data by "Locations" or by "*Datasets*".
+-   In data download, you can download the data by *Locations* or by *Datasets*.

     <img src="inst/shiny/WWW/oaq_3.jpg" width="484"/>